is now available! Read about the new features and fixes from November.

 Token Color Customization

-A pre-configured set of syntax tokens ('comments', 'strings', ...) is available for the most common constructs.
+A preconfigured set of syntax tokens ('comments', 'strings', ...) is available for the most common constructs.
 If you want more, you can do so by directly specifying TextMate theme color rules:

 Advanced Token Color Customization

-Again, to customize specific themes, you can do this in one of the following ways:
+To customize specific themes, you can do this in one of the following ways:

 "editor.tokenColorCustomizations": {